nixjs/nix-aptos-wallet/docs/integrating/errors.md

 # Errors

-When making requests to Nix Aptos Wallet in Establishing a Connection, Sending a Transaction, or Signing a Message, Nix Aptos Wallet may respond with an error.
+When making requests to Nix MOVE Wallet in Establishing a Connection, Sending a Transaction, or Signing a Message, Nix MOVE Wallet may respond with an error.
 The following is a list of all possible error codes and their meanings.

 | Code   |      Title      |  Description |
 |:----------:|:-------------|:------|